INSPIRE: WCC Photographer Speaker Series

 INSPIRE offers an online space for WCC photography students to connect with each other, engage in professional development opportunities, and network with alumni and the broader creative community.
-Join us this semester as we feature four speakers, all current students and/or WCC alumni.
-The series meets once a month on Wednesdays @ 7pm and is facilitated by WCC Photography graduate, Stephanie Prechter.
+The following events consist of presentations from current students and alumni.

 Email Stephanie Prechter at [email protected]